Brr1-99/stackable-items-v2/README.md

 The Binding of Isaac Mod that implements synergies on stacking items

 ## Description
 This mod is an updated version of the original Stackable Items mod, adding new stackable items.
+**Repentogon & Repentance DLC Needed for this mod to work**

 [Original Mod](https://steamcommunity.com/sharedfiles/filedetails/?id=3063257113) by **kdogjake** – huge thanks for allowing updates! ❤️